Orleans, France

 We asked people if there is a lot of crime.
 They answered:

 "Orleans is generally considered to be a safe area, with most locals reporting good levels of safety.
 While there are some reports of petty crime occurring in the city, violent crime is rare and occurrences are significantly lower than that of other major cities in Europe.
-Residents of Orleans generally feel secure when out and about, although caution should still be taken in regard to public transportation and at ATMs," remarked one expat living in Orleans, France, France.
+Residents of Orleans generally feel secure when out and about, although caution should still be taken in regard to public transportation and at ATMs," wrote a member in Orleans, France.

 Is there a lot of diversity?
 Are people in Orleans accepting of differences?